Appdynamics/ConfigMyApp-docs/docs/README.md

 <img width="972" alt="Jenkins_build_with_params" src="https://user-images.githubusercontent.com/23483887/87811696-fa483400-c856-11ea-999f-0d79062c2832.png">

 You are going to be prompted with environment variables defined that you can update prior to running a job.
-Click on the *"Build"*, and check the progress in build history and *"Console output"*.
+Click on the *"Build"*, and check the progress in build history and *"Console Output"*.

 <img width="1071" alt="Jenkins_console_output" src="https://user-images.githubusercontent.com/23483887/87810537-11862200-c855-11ea-9486-1787c903163d.png">